 While either Best Value or Best Price may be used as the basis for source selection, Small Purchase Procedures are an appropriate procurement method in which to use Best Price as the source selection basis.
-If the method chosen to describe the Purchasing Agency's need is Brand name or equal, only Best Price may_should be used as the source selection basis.
-Participants.
+If the method chosen to describe the Purchasing Agency's need is Brand name or equal, only Best Price should be used as the source selection basis.
+Best Value source selection factors shall be disclosed to Procurement Participants.

-10-2-5 Small Purchase Transactions Not Exceeding \$5,000.00 10,000.00
+10-2-5 Small Purchase Transactions Not Exceeding \$10,000.00

-In Small Purchase Procedures transactions not exceeding \$5,000.0010,000.00, Horry County does not need to determine Price Reasonableness or satisfy the standard of Maximum Practicable Competition unless Horry County has a reason to believe that the proposed price of the Procurement Participant to which Horry County intends to award a contract using Small Purchase Procedures is unreasonable.
-In the event that Horry County has a reason to believe that the proposed price is unreasonable, it shall proceed to engage in the procedures set forth in this section of the regulation governing Price Reasonableness determinations and the standard of Maximum Practicable Competition in Small Purchase Transactions Exceeding \$5,000.0010,000.00.
+In Small Purchase Procedures transactions not exceeding \$10,000.00, Horry County does not need to determine Price Reasonableness or satisfy the standard of Maximum Practicable Competition unless Horry County has a reason to believe that the proposed price of the Procurement Participant to which Horry County intends to award a contract using Small Purchase Procedures is unreasonable.
+In the event that Horry County has a reason to believe that the proposed price is unreasonable, it shall proceed to engage in the procedures set forth in this section of the regulation governing Price Reasonableness determinations and the standard of Maximum Practicable Competition in Small Purchase Transactions Exceeding \$10,000.00.

-10-2-6 Small Purchase Transactions Exceeding \$5,000.00 10,000.00
+10-2-6 Small Purchase Transactions Exceeding \$10,000.00

-In Small Purchase transactions exceeding \$5,000.0010,000.00, Horry County needs to determine Price Reasonableness and satisfy the standard of Maximum Practicable Competition.
+In Small Purchase transactions exceeding \$10,000.00, Horry County needs to determine Price Reasonableness and satisfy the standard of Maximum Practicable Competition.
 These two requirements may be satisfied by using the following procedure.